ovace/art/essays/how-to-learn-anything.md

 Whenever you learn something, *write it down*  on your computer and publish it online to help others and make you famous.

 Human knowledge is like a forest.
 First a few pioneers create new trails in that forest.
-This makes it easier for others to come through, and make the trail more visile.
+This makes it easier for others to come through, and make the trail more visible.
 Until some day, the trail becomes a huge highway with millions of people crossing every day.

 Search for existing tutorials and contribute to them.